daattali/github-diff-navigator-extension/README.md

 - GitHub Diff Navigator is non-intrusive and will only show up when looking at the Preview of edits made on a file using GitHub.
 - GitHub Diff Navigator will not take up any resources or show up in Chrome's Task Manager when you don't have a valid GitHub edited page open.
-- Works with multiple GitHub tabs open simultaneously.
+- Works with multiple GitHub tabs that are open simultaneously (every time you switch tabs, the extension will update to show you the edits in that tab).
 - Automatically detect whether the file being edited is markdown-type or not, and seamlessly works for both.
-- Intuitive UI and helpful messages shown when no edits are found.
+- Clean and intuitive UI with helpful messages shown when no edits are found.

 ## Disclaimer

 I would not advise using my code as a template or resource for learning how to write Chrome extensions.
 I learned how to write the extension and fully built it within two days, so I'm not sure what the best practices are and how to properly organize the code.
+It was just an excuse to test out how Chrome extensions work.
 I also left a little bit of ugly code in there -- please dont judge :)

 ## Screenshots